ecomfe/veui-docs/one/docs/en-US/components/check-button-group.md

 `v-model`
 :::

-Triggered when the selection state changes, callback parameter is `(value: Array)`. `value` is an array of `value` fields of the currently selected options in the button group.
+Triggered when the selection state changes, callback parameter is `(value: Array)`. `value` is an array of `value` properties of the currently selected options in the button group.
 ^^^

 ### Icons